Top ten tips

 Encourage applicants to start their search for a course early.
 They will need to read around their subject, they may need to organise work experience, and they need to be aware of deadlines set by UCAS - UCAS Key Dates.
 Schools and colleges often set earlier deadlines than UCAS in order to check details and add a reference.
 Setting a schedule may be useful!

 Students should consider subjects they enjoy and excel at, and to think about their career aspirations.
 Some careers may have prescriptive qualification requirements, but many will be quite flexible.
 Employers will value the transferable skills that a university degree will develop.

 Each university creates their own degree programmes, so the content, teaching style, assessment, study and work opportunities, and admissions requirements will be unique.
 Official university websites are a good starting point.
 Further details about all of our University of Liverpool courses are online and regularly updated.

 3. Research, research, research

 There are a lot of options out there so you can help your student to find the right course and university for them.
 The UCAS website has a wealth of resources for students to use.
 There is even a UCAS parents and advisers section and you can sign up to receive UCAS email updates.

 4. Learn about funding

-7. Develop transferrable skills
+7. Develop transferrable skills and knowledge

-8. Plan your personal statement
+8. The personal statement